zdravkov/kendo-docs/api/wrappers/jsp/treeView.md

 ### dataSpriteCssClassField `String`

-Sets the field of the data item that provides the sprite CSS class of the treeview nodes.
+Sets the field of the data item that provides the sprite CSS class of the nodes.
+If an array, each level uses the field that is at the same index in the array, or the last item in the array.

 #### Example
     <kendo:treeView dataSpriteCssClassField="dataSpriteCssClassField">